President Paul Biya

 In areas where Boko Haram is active, church activities have been hindered or disturbed.
 Due to the displacement of people, churches have not been able to function normally in those parts of the country.
 In other areas, security injunctions have set heavy restrictions on church activities.

 In Cameroon, it is very difficult for Muslims who want to convert to Christianity.
 In predominantly Muslim parts of the country, there has been a process of radicalization.
 When Bibles or other Christian literature are found in their possession, converts from Islam have been threatened.
 They are not free to express their faith or Christian beliefs—even to immediate family—because doing so exposes them to the risk of violent responses from their community.

-Many Christians with a Muslim background face problems with local communities in remote areas in the northern regions.
-Female converts are coerced into marriage with non-Christians and face the danger of abduction by Boko Haram.
+Many Christians with a Muslim background face problems with local communities in remote areas in the northern regions, where the central government is not strong enough to keep peace and religious freedom—or to defend these areas from attacks by Islamic extremists.
+Female converts from Islam are often forced into marriage with non-Christians, and Christian women also face the danger of abduction by Boko Haram.

 “The attacks are incessant.
 In the evening, we go to the mountains to sleep and in the morning, we return to the village to work.
 That is how we live now because our homes are not safe.
 Sometimes, we can see [Boko Haram] watching us from the mountains … possibly planning their next attack.
 When they attack, we can only run and hide for safety.
 Many Christians have fled the village because we can’t predict when the next attack will be.”

 In the time since last year’s list, Cameroon rose six spots on the 2021 World Watch List.
 Persecution has increased in almost every sphere of life for followers of Jesus in Cameroon, and violence has increased, as well.
 It is a troubling trend for this sub-Saharan African nation.